Molly Qerim

 Molly Ann Qerim (born March 31, 1984) is an American television personality and former host of ESPN's First Take.
 She previously was the host of NFL Network's weekday morning show, NFL AM, and NFL Fantasy Live.
+As of January 2026 she is the host for the Zuffa Boxing promotion on Paramount+.

 Early life

 Qerim was born at Yale New Haven Hospital and grew up in Cheshire, Connecticut, to an Italian Catholic mother and an Albanian father.
 She graduated from Cheshire High School before attending the University of Connecticut where she obtained a Bachelor of Arts in communications and a minor in business administration.
 She received a master's degree from Quinnipiac University in broadcast journalism.